duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 ![image](https://github.com/duffian/SIEM_SOC/blob/a10b171bf63d285966e70f6b8a8195b9f5c65c7a/images/nmapscanreport.png)

 What did the exploit achieve?
->Unauthorized access to the Target 1 machine was achieved by using the unsecured ssh port identified on the vulnerable machine.

 >Identification of vulnerable ports to potentially gain unauthorized access to the "Target 1" system.